nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 7. InternBuddy shows successful feedback to the user

     Use case ends.

+**Use case: Add a new contact person details**

+**MSS**

+1. User requests to add a new contact person with details given
+2. InternBuddy creates a new contact person
+3. InternBuddy add the new contact person to the list of contact persons
+4. InternBuddy displays the updated list of contact persons with the new contact person
+5. InternBuddy shows successful feedback to the user

+   Use case ends.

+**Extensions**
+* 5a.
+User wants to add a company to the contact person
+  * 5a1.
+User requests to add a new tag to the contact person with the company name as the tag
+  * 5a2.
+InternBuddy adds the tag to the contact person
+  * 5a3.
+InternBuddy shows successful feedback to the user

+      Use case ends.

+* 5a2. contact person not found

+   Use case ends.

+**Use case: Add a new company**

+**MSS**

+1. User requests to add a new company with details given
+2. InternBuddy creates a new company
+3. InternBuddy assign a tag to the company with the company name as the tag
+4. InternBuddy add the new company to the list of companies
+5. InternBuddy displays the updated list of companies with the new company
+6. InternBuddy shows successful feedback to the user

+   Use case ends.

 **Use case: Hide events that have passed or has been cancelled**